How Not to Be Hacked at A Coffee Shop Using Public Wi-Fi

 You can do this by changing the settings of your device.

 9. Don’t ignore warnings:

-10. Browser add ons and plug ins can help:
+10. Browser add-ons and plug-ins can help:

-Free Firefox add ons can force the browser to apply encryption on their websites that are not encrypted.
+Free Firefox add-ons can force the browser to apply encryption on their websites that are not encrypted.
 You can apply this to ensure more security.

 Key take away

 As we’ve seen, public Wi-Fi is like an open bus that anyone can enter.
-As such, their users have no control over its security.
-Even if you may not have control over the security or operations of public Wi-Fi, we have listed in this article, some of the things you can do to help you keep your data secure while using public Wi-Fi at a coffee shop or any public place.
+As such, their users have no control over their security.
+Even if you may not have control over the security or operations of public Wi-Fi, we have listed in this article some of the things you can do to help you keep your data secure while using public Wi-Fi at a coffee shop or any public place.

-If you could apply the panacea which has been analyzed, browsing at public Wi-Fi would be a sweep over.
+If you could apply the panacea which has been analyzed, browsing public Wi-Fi would be a sweep over.